28. North of Little Sioux, Iowa

 n American white pelican makes a neat two-point, feet-first landing in its native element, ready for action.
 With its flexible lower bill expanded and its featherless, distensible pouch cocked open a little, it appears ready to bob—it doesn't dive—for the fish it spotted from aloft.
 Or maybe it's about to sound what Lewis would have called its "note," which is somewhere between a bark and a honk or, in Aldo Leopold's phrase, one of those "queer antediluvian grunts."2

-The pelican is not much for looks, being about as inelegant as a moose.
-It's comparably super-sized.
-Its wingspan reaching up to eight or nine feet, carrying a body that may be from four to six feet long, altogether weighing as much as seventeen pounds.
-In short, it's among the largest birds alive.
+The pelican is not much for looks.
+It's about as inelegant as a moose, and it's comparably super-sized: Its wingspan may reach up to eight or nine feet, long enough to carry a body that may be from four to six feet long, and weigh as much as seventeen pounds.
 Its do-or-die take-offs have to be witnessed in the wild to be appreciated.
 It walks—or hops—on water to reach minimum airspeed, slapping the surface with both feet together, wings straining for lift.
 Once airborne, however, it cruises effortlessly, almost languidly, on wing-beats of only one or two per second.
-Or it sociably joins its kin in short, crisp lines, or formations like the V that aerial photographer Jim Wark captured, head pulled far back over its body, enough to rest beak on breast.
+Or it sociably joins its kin in short, crisp lines, or formations like the V that aerial photographer Jim Wark captured, head pulled far back over its body, far enough to rest beak on breast.
 Or it soars on lifting air currents with a grace that rivals that of an eagle or a hawk.

 The familiar but often misquoted and misattributed limerick by the poet and humorist Dixon Lanier Merritt (1910) is instructive, even where it is factually off the mark.

 His bill will hold more than his belican.